- PPP Loan Relief

 Paycheck Protection Program (PPP) loans, created under the CARES Act, allow for potential loan forgiveness on eligible costs incurred during a set 24-week period after a borrower’s PPP funds are disbursed, defined under the CARES Act as the “covered period.”

 Reductions in employee salary may also affect your eligible forgiveness amount.
-The SBA has indicated that a reduction of 25% or more in the annual salary for employees who make less than $100k/year will reduce the loan forgiveness amount.
+A reduction of 25% or more in annual salary (compared to their most recent full quarter) for employees who make less than $100k/year will reduce the loan forgiveness amount.

-Borrowers must apply for PPP loan forgiveness through their lender.
+You must apply for PPP loan forgiveness through your lender.

 If you’re not approved for loan forgiveness, your lender may request additional documentation.
 Otherwise, you will be required to repay the loan.
-The outstanding balance will continue to accrue interest at 1% over a 2-year or 5-year loan term.
+The outstanding balance will continue to accrue interest at 1% over the loan term.
 If you decide to repay early, you can do so without incurring any early payment penalties or fees.

 Before you sit down to complete your application for loan forgiveness, you’ll want to compile the following information: